tefa-1/Lostcal.ai/README.md

 4. Retrieve face match results: curl http://localhost:8080/matches
 Conclusion
 This project provides a web service for face recognition, continuously comparing faces from MongoDB collections and exposing match results through a REST API.
-It can be extended and customized further based on specific requirements.
+It can be extended and customized further based on specific requirements